Find Trade Colleges

 $14,480 Avg Student Debt

-The average tuition and fees for an out-of-state undergraduate students at BYU are $6,304 a year.
+Out-of-state tuition fees for undergraduate students at BYU are $6,304 per year.
 By the time they get their bachelor’s degree, students from this school have racked up an average of $14,480 in student loans.

-One thing to take note of is that BYU does offer online classes in some areas.
+Some students may be able to take online classes at BYU.
 Of all the undergraduates enrolled at the school during the 2020-2021 academic year, around 39% took at least some of their classes online.

 Read More…